Generic selectors

 Simple Verbs

 While one might argue to the contrary, these verbs are, at best, difficult to attribute to a living being and are indeed impossible in the literal sense.
-The real question here is why are these verbs associated with the Holy Spirit?
-If it has inherent life as a separate being, why did the New Testament authors attribute such unusual verbs to the Holy Spirit that they rarely ascribe to a person, living spirit, angel, or demon?
-It is certain that the writers of the New Testament, in many cases, intentionally used verbs befitting of pneuma as gender neuter because they understood it is not a living being.
+The real question is why are these verbs associated with the Holy Spirit?
+If it has inherent life as a separate being, why did the New Testament authors attribute such unusual verbs to the Holy Spirit that are rarely ascribed to a person, living being, angel, or demon?
+It is likely that the authors of the New Testament intentionally used verbs befitting of pneuma as gender neuter because they understood it is not a living being.

 However, there are scriptures in which the Holy Spirit is described as performing in ways that are usually reserved for living beings.
 For example:

-MATTHEW 10:20 For it is not you who speak, but the [Holy] Spirit of your Father that speaks in you.
+MATTHEW 10:20 “for it is not you who speak, but the Spirit of your Father [that] speaks in you.

-EPHESIANS 3:5 Which in other generations was not made known to the sons of men, as it has now been revealed to His holy apostles and prophets by the Spirit;
+EPHESIANS 3:5 which in other ages was not made known to the sons of men, as it has now been revealed by the Spirit to His holy apostles and prophets:

 Flesh and blood cannot see, hear, touch, taste, or smell the spiritual.
-This is especially problematic when it comes to a relationship with God the Father because “You have neither heard His voice nor seen His form at any time” (John 5:37).
+This is especially problematic when it comes to a relationship with God the Father because “You have neither heard His voice at any time, nor seen His form.”
+(John 5:37).
 Humans are obviously limited to physical means of communication and interaction.
 Believers talk to God through prayer but relationships are never one-sided.
 The above scriptures clearly point out that God completes the communication with people using His Holy Spirit to reveal His mind and Word.

-2 CORINTHIANS 3:14 But their minds were blinded; for to the present hour the same veil has not been removed, but remains at the reading of the Old Covenant; which veil is removed in Christ.
+2 CORINTHIANS 3:14 But their minds were blinded.
+For until this day the same veil remains unlifted in the reading of the Old Testament, because the veil is taken away in Christ.

-The veil over a person’s mind must be lifted to understand spiritual matters.
+The veil on a person’s mind must be lifted to understand spiritual matters.
 Exactly what prevents the physical mind from grasping the spiritual realm cannot be visualized or comprehended through physical senses, which is why God uses the metaphor of a veil.
-When that veil is removed by God through the Holy Spirit, it is, in a real sense, being lifted from one’s mind.
+When that veil is removed by God, it is, in a real sense, being lifted from one’s mind.
 Hence, the word reveal or “take off the cover.”

 There were at least seventeen different nations represented; yet, every person heard the apostles speaking and understood them in their own language!
 This was a work of the Holy Spirit as noted in verse four.
 All the people wondered how this was possible and the answer is in the Bible as described by one simple word:

-2 TIMOTHY 3:16 All Scripture is God-breathed and is profitable for doctrine, for conviction, for correction, for instruction in righteousness;
+2 TIMOTHY 3:16 All Scripture is [God-breathed] and is profitable for doctrine, for reproof, for correction, for instruction in righteousness;

 God-breathed is translated from the Greek compound word theopneustos.
 Theo, meaning God, and pneustos, a grammatical form of the verb pneo from which is derived the noun pneuma (breath).
 God-breathed portrays God the Father using the Holy Spirit to breathe His Word into our minds.

-This is a beautiful narrative of the Holy Spirit being the mechanism by which God communicates with us.
+This is a beautiful narrative of the Holy Spirit as the mechanism by which God communicates with us.
 The fact that it is the instrument of God’s revelation to mankind implies the Holy Spirit is utilitarian rather than a living being in spite of the speaking metaphor.
 On the other hand, as the vehicle of God’s communication with people, it in no way establishes the Holy Spirit as a living being.
-One example of this is in Acts 13:
+One example of this is:

-Acts 13:2 And as they were ministering and fasting to the Lord, the Holy Spirit said, “Separate both Barnabas and Saul to Me for the work to which I have called them.”
+ACTS 13:2 As they ministered to the Lord and fasted, the Holy Spirit said, “Now separate to Me [Jesus Christ] Barnabas and Saul for the work to which I have called them.”

 Now look at a case where the Holy Spirit is speaking “for” us:

 So, who will be actually speaking—us or the Holy Spirit?
-Obviously, it will be us because “whatever shall be given to you in that hour, that [you shall] speak.”
+Obviously, it will be us because “whatever is given you in that hour, [you shall] speak that.”
 We will be speaking that which is revealed to us through the Holy Spirit.
-It is not the Holy Spirit speaking its own words but God’s own words revealed to us.
+It is not the Holy Spirit speaking its own words but God’s words revealed to us.

 The Bible is the textbook for all things spiritual; however, understanding it, as with the schooling of children, requires a teacher.
 This capacity falls to God the Father because, as a spirit being, He is the most qualified to teach of the spiritual.
 In fact, the Bible clearly tells us that all shall be taught by God:

 JOHN 6:45 It is written in the prophets, ‘And they shall all be taught by God.’
-Therefore, everyone who has heard from the Father, and has learned, comes to Me [Jesus Christ].
+Therefore, everyone who has heard and learned from the Father comes to Me [Jesus Christ].

 The question then becomes, how does God teach physical beings?
 Is the Holy Spirit also a teacher?